In this article:

 Overview

-When an options contract reaches its expiry date, or is "in the money" before expiry, specific actions occur: either exercise (for long options) or assignment (for short options).
+When an options contract reaches its expiry date, or is "in the money" before expiry, specific actions occur: Either exercise (for long options) or assignment (for short options).
 Understanding these processes is crucial for options traders.
-This article explains how you can exercise options how assignment works at Wealthsimple.
+This article explains how you can exercise options and how assignment works at Wealthsimple.

 Exercise your long option